squarepupil/website-pages/index.md

 ## Arts & Ideas Sudbury School

+Arts & Ideas is a non-profit private school that specializes in preparing students for a satisfying and productive life.

+Our students have the freedom to explore anything that interests them.
+They can delve as deeply into any subject or activity as they wish.

+They are free to mix with any of our diverse students whose ages range from 5 to 18.
+They form community and learn to balance their desires with the desires of others.
+They get to witness the power of cooperation to achieve more than what could be achieved alone.

+We are very much rooted in an entreprenuerial spirit in which drive, independence, community, cooperation, and exploration are practiced constantly.

+A large part of this lies in the democratic spirit of the school.
+Students and staff together make rules and enforce them.
+These rules are meaningful and strongly embrace

-Arts & Ideas is a school for ages 5 through 18 that prepares students for a life in the 21st century by providing a supportive and stimulating community to allow them to practice all the life skills that are so critical to a satisfying and productive life.
+for ages 5 through 18 that prepares students for a life in the 21st century by providing a supportive and stimulating community to allow them to practice all the life skills that are so critical to a satisfying and productive life.